ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 burstiness of UDP traffic: they SHOULD NOT queue packets in order to increase batching.

 When the protocol running over UDP that is being proxied uses congestion control (e.g., {{QUIC}}), the proxied traffic will incur at least two nested congestion controllers.
-This can reduce performance but the underlying HTTP connection MUST NOT disable congestion control unless it has an out-of-band way of knowing with absolute certainty that the inner traffic is congestion-controlled.
+The underlying HTTP connection MUST NOT disable congestion control unless it has an out-of-band way of knowing with absolute certainty that the inner traffic is congestion-controlled.

 If a client or UDP proxy with a connection containing a UDP proxying request stream disables congestion control, it MUST NOT signal Explicit Congestion